 Whether you think media critic Jesse Brown is a folk hero of the people, breaking stories and busting open cover-ups, or a self-appointed watchdog with an axe to grind, there’s no denying he creates compelling content and has a nose for controversy.
 Plus, when powerful people are afraid of you, that means you’re doing something right, right?
-Also, check out Andray Domise and Desmond Cole’s Canadaland: Commons, a provocative and brilliant show that now has a series called “Crude” reflecting on Canada’s addiction to oil.
+Also, check out Arshy Mann’s Canadaland: Commons, a provocative and brilliant show that now has a series called “Crude” reflecting on Canada’s addiction to oil.

 Comedian Ryan McMahon’s podcast is essential listening for every Canadian.
 Its mandate—forward-thinking “explorations, conversations, and investigations into the collision between Indian country and the mainstream”—makes it a critical component of the ongoing process of decolonization.
 But, more than that, Red Man Laughing offers hugely important perspectives that have been purposefully excluded and erased for decades.

-Poets and funny people Dina Del Bucchia and Daniel Zomparelli co-host this hilarious, raucous celebration of all things Canadian and literary.
+Writers and funny people Dina Del Bucchia and Jen Sookfong Lee co-host this hilarious, raucous celebration of all things Canadian and literary.
 They zigzag between informed discussions of narrative devices and literary criticism to pop culture all while chatting with a diverse array of writers, authors, and poets who open up about everything from fan nudies to writer feuds.
 It’s ridiculous and wonderful, and offers up a very different and welcome window into the Canadian literary scene.